3 Living a project-oriented life

 If you’re just starting out in your career GitHub is a great place to build a portfolio of some of the production jobs you’ve created for your own life.

-This is the way you share your code with others: no on a shared network drive and certainly not by attaching it to emails!
+This is the way you share your code with others: not on a shared network drive and certainly not by attaching it to emails!

 3.4.1 Source of truth